 A/N: Hello there.
-This is my first fanfic, so please, be gentle.
+This is my first fanfic.
+Please be gentle.

-Summary: A reclusive Draco Malfoy, barely-recovered from the war, stumbles across Hermione Granger in Oxford, surrounded by books and spires.
-When he realizes she has no memories of her life of a witch, he finds himself promising to see her memories restored and her life returned to her.
-DM/HG (EWE)
+Summary: A reclusive Draco Malfoy, barely recovered from the war, stumbles across Hermione Granger in Oxford, surrounded by books and spires.
+When he realises that she has no memories of her life as a witch, he finds himself promising to see her memories restored and her life returned to her.